jakerudolph/matlab_standards/matlab_standards.md

 **Description:** Parentheses **SHOULD** be used to clarify the precedence of operands in expressions with multiple logical operators.
 No parentheses are required when only one type of logical operator is used.
 For example: d = a && b && c;.

-**Rationale:** By clarifying the precedence of the operands in such expressions, readability is improved and unexpected behaviour is prevented.
+**Rationale:** By clarifying the precedence of the operands in such expressions, readability is improved and unexpected behavior is prevented.

 DO:
 ```matlab